Overview

 - Pelvic ultrasound: To assess uterine and ovarian anatomy

-- Age and fertility counselling: Success rates are significantly influenced by age, with best outcomes in women under 35
+- Age and fertility counselling: Success rates are strongly influenced by age and egg quality

 Surgical Technique